discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-So now we have added an option for the user to provide us with an role to assign/remove from a user when they press the button.
-Next we will require the user to give us an emoji.
+So now we have added an option for the user to provide a role to assign/remove when anyone presses the button.
+Next we will require the user to provide an emoji.

-The emoji will be of type `ApplicationCommandOptionTypes.String`, the user will be able to provide anything in this, including an emoji for our button we will create in the end, like the role option this will be required as well.
+The emoji option will be of type `ApplicationCommandOptionTypes.String`, the user will be able to provide anything, including an emoji for the button we'll create in the end.
+This option, just like the role one, will be required.

 ```ts
 {